 Aside from traditional sports, recreational activities are popular with students.
-There are a number of fitness classes available throughout the academic year, depending on demand these may include Pilates, Taekwondo, Zumba, Total Body Workout and Yoga.
+Fitness classes are available throughout the academic year, depending on demand these may include Pilates, Taekwondo, Zumba, Total Body Workout and Yoga.

 The MIC Sports Facebook page has up-to-date details of class schedules and prices.

 Mary Immaculate College has had outstanding victories in sport in the past few years.
 The MICL Ladies Football team won the Giles Cup in 2022.
 The College competed in the intervarsity senior hurling competition, the Fitzgibbon Cup, for the first time in 1998.
 In 2016, MIC made history when the team beat the University of Limerick to secure the Fitzgibbon Cup for the first time ever.
 The winning coach and former Limerick hurler, Eamonn Cregan, retired after coaching at the College for 23 years.
 MIC alumnus and former Cork hurler, Jamie Wall, took over management of the team for the 2017 season.
 MIC retained the title by beating IT Carlow in the competition.

 The camogie team won the Purcell Cup in 2015, MIC’s ladies basketball team were crowned the All-Ireland winning team of 2017.
 The men's football team won the Trench Cup in 2018 and the rugby team were proud winners of the Division 2 Cup in 2017 and Division 2 League in 2018.

 With the incorporation of St Patrick's College, Thurles in 2016, MIC has gained a second GAA club with hurling, Gaelic football, camogie and ladies' football teams taking part in various competitions.
 The MICT Men's football team won the the Corn Comhairle Ardoideachais in 2022.
 For more updates, see the MIC Thurles GAA Twitter profile.

-Many current and past students are playing at county level in Gaelic games and individuals are excelling in a number of sports at national and international level including Ciara Griffin (Ireland women's rugby), Róisín Upton (Ireland women's hockey) and Amy O’Donoghue (middle-distance runner for Ireland) to name but a few.
+Many current and past students are playing at county level in Gaelic games and individuals are excelling in a number of sports at national and international level including Ciara Griffin (Ireland women's rugby), Róisín Upton (Ireland women's hockey), Hayleigh Kiely (kickboxing) and Amy O’Donoghue (middle-distance runner for Ireland) to name but a few.

 For more information, see the Sports Office page in College Services.